saprykins/API_reading_pdf/readme.md

   $ sudo apt  install curl
   ```

-In terminal go to the folder where the file you want to send is located and type:
+In terminal, go to the folder where the file you want to send is located.

+You can find a sample.pdf file in "flask_reading_pdf" folder.

+To send sample.pdf file to application, type:
 ```
 $  curl -sF file=@"sample.pdf" http://localhost:5000/documents
 ```